amacneil/dbmate/README.md

 The only advantage of using `dbmate -e TEST_DATABASE_URL` over `dbmate -u $TEST_DATABASE_URL` is that the former takes advantage of dbmate's automatic `.env` file loading.

-## FAQ

-**How do I use dbmate under Alpine linux?**

-Alpine linux uses [musl libc](https://www.musl-libc.org/), which is incompatible with how we build SQLite support (using [cgo](https://golang.org/cmd/cgo/)).
-If you want Alpine linux support, and don't mind sacrificing SQLite support, please use the `dbmate-linux-musl-amd64` build found on the [releases page](https://github.com/amacneil/dbmate/releases).

 ## Alternatives

 Why another database schema migration tool?
 Dbmate was inspired by many other tools, primarily [Active Record Migrations](http://guides.rubyonrails.org/active_record_migrations.html), with the goals of being trivial to configure, and language & framework independent.
 Here is a comparison between dbmate and other popular migration tools.